 The VPN Sweet Spot

-ExpressVPN is my honey of a pick when it comes to VPNs that unblock Netflix when TunnelBear doesn’t work anymore.
-The provider offers the ability to unblock Netflix and responds quickly when it is discovered that Netflix has blocked an ExpressVPN IP address.
+NordVPN is my honey of a pick when it comes to VPNs that can access Netflix when TunnelBear doesn’t work anymore.
+The provider offers the ability to access Netflix and responds quickly when it is discovered that Netflix has blocked one of its IP addresses.

-The service also offers excellent connection speeds, provides good global server coverage that is handy when you need to unblock other geographically-blocked content, and their customer support and privacy protections are second to none.
+The service also offers excellent connection speeds, provides good global server coverage that is handy when you need to access other geographically-controlled content, and their customer support and privacy protections are second to none.